U Street–Anacostia Line: History

 Route 96 originally operated as part of the East-Capitol Hill Streetcar Line under the Washington Railway & Electric Company, which began service in 1922.
 The line originally as Woodley via 29th but was later replaced.
 Route 96 operated between Duke Ellington Bridge in Northwest and the Capitol Building.
 The line would operate along Calvert Street, 18th Street, U Street, Florida Avenue, New Jersey Avenue, North Capitol Street, Louisiana Avenue, and Constitution Avenue.

 The line was later acquired by the Capital Traction Company and replaced by buses in 1962 operating under DC Transit.
 WMATA later acquired DC Transit and three other private bus companies that operated throughout the Washington Metropolitan Area and merged them all together to form its own, Metrobus System on February 4, 1973.

 On March 27, 1976, 96 was rerouted from the Capitol Building, and instead terminate at the Washington Union Station.
 Service along Constitution Avenue was discontinued.

 On May 11, 1991, when the U Street station opened, route 96 began serving the newly opened U Street in the middle of its route.
 No route changes were made during this particular time.

-In March 1995, when routes 40 and 44 were both discontinued, and route 42 was truncated to operate between Mount Pleasant and Metro Center, route 96 was extended from Washington Union Station to operate to Capitol Heights station, via Stadium–Armory station, District of Columbia General Hospital, and Benning Road station.
+In March 1995, when Routes 40 and 44 were both discontinued, and Route 42 was shorten to operate between Mount Pleasant and Metro Center, Route 96 was extended from Washington Union Station to operate to Capitol Heights station, via Stadium–Armory station, District of Columbia General Hospital, and Benning Road station.
 Route 96 will terminate at Stadium Armory during the weekday peak-hours only.
-The new routing helped out route D6 and provide additional service between Union Station and Stadium Armory.
+The new routing helped out Route D6 and provided additional service between Union Station and Stadium Armory.
 Route 96 will mainly operate along Massachusetts Avenue and East Capitol Street.